Storytelling Project:

 12 hours of travel in one day, 19 miles, 5k’ gain, three glaciers

-Joined by G Platte, an Alaska-based mountaineer, ultra-runner, and all-around badass.
+Joined by G Platte, an Alaska-based mountaineer, ultra-runner, and all-around crusher.
 Swiftcurrent, Salamander and Grinnell are some of the most visited glaciers in the park and are all relatively easy to see, though linking them up requires steep snow travel.

 Crossing Jackson Glacier